 Put them in the food processor and process.
 The beans should be mixed to a paste, but still lumpy looking.

-In a medium size frying pan, add one tablespoon of oil and heat the oil.
-Fry on medium-low heat (mixing often) the grated carrot, onions, pressed garlic, ground cumin, ground coriander, cardamon and ginger for about 2 minutes – until carrots and onions are soft and the spices are fragrant.
+In a medium-size frying pan, add one tablespoon of oil and heat the oil.
+Sauté on medium-low heat the carrots, onions, garlic, cumin, coriander, cardamon and ginger for 2 minutes – until carrots and onions are soft and the spices are fragrant.

-Incorporate the onion and carrot mixture with the beans in the food processor and process until blended.
-At times, you may need to stop the processor to stir the mixture and scrape the sides and process again.
+Incorporate the onion and carrot mixture with the beans in food processor and process just enough to mix the ingredients.
+At times, you may need to stop the processor to scrape the sides and process again.
 Make sure that the mixture is evenly processed.

-Add the fresh coriander and parsley leaves, cayenne pepper, flour, salt and pepper and keep processing.
-The mixture should look like the texture of couscous and a paste (see image).
-It should have the consistency of a lumpy paste that will allow you to form balls.
+Add the coriander and parsley leaves, cayenne, flour, oil, salt and pepper and keep processing.
+The mixture should look like the texture of couscous and a paste.
+It should have the consistency of a lumpy paste.
 Don’t overprocess it – you don’t want it turning into hummus!

-When you get the desired consistency, pour the mixture in a bowl and cover it.
-Chill in refrigerator for 1 to 2 hours.
+Pour the mixture in a bowl and cover it.
+Chill in refrigerator for at least 1 hours.

 Fry the balls in batches of 5 or 6 at a time.
-Fry them for 2-3 minutes on one side, then flip them on the other side and fry for another 2-3 minutes.
+Fry them for 2-3 minutes on one side (or a few minutes more for larger balls), then flip them on the other side and fry for another 2-3 minutes (or more).

-When golden brown on both sides, remove the balls with a slotted spoon and let them drain on a paper towel.
-Do the next batch.
+When golden brown on both sides, remove the balls with a slotted spoon and let them dry on a paper towel.
+Test taste one when cooled to see if the centre is soft but cooked.

 Serve warm or cold.